How-to: Persist Scheduler Jobs

 Setting the Storage Size on Installation

 If you need to increase an existing Scheduler storage size, see the Increase Scheduler Storage Size section below.
-To increase the storage size (in this example- 16Gi) for a fresh Dapr instalation, you can use the following command:
+To set the storage size explicitly (in this example matching the 16Gi default) for a fresh Dapr installation, you can use the following command:

 dapr init -k --set dapr_scheduler.cluster.storageSize=16Gi --set dapr_scheduler.etcdSpaceQuota=16Gi